Sports Youth Sports Professional Sports More Sports College Sports High School Sports

 Simmons finished in 4 hours, 50 minutes and 31 seconds.
 Alexy Vermeulen finished first in 4:50:22.

 It was the first Life Time Grand Prix event of the season for Simmons and his first time doing Big Sugar.
 He got a gravel bike which was a key for his decision to participate.
-He did gravel nationals before and had a lot of fun doing it.
+He competed in gravel nationals before and had a lot of fun doing it.
 Simmons liked the challenge of competing against the top gravel racers on this side of the world.

 He described the Big Sugar course as technical, especially with some of the descents.
 Simmons liked the short punchy climbs.